Akershus Fortress: World War II

 The fortress has never successfully been besieged by a foreign enemy.
 However it surrendered without combat to Nazi Germany in 1940 when the Norwegian government evacuated the capital in the face of the unprovoked German assault on Denmark and Norway (see Operation Weserübung).

 During World War II, people were executed here by the German occupiers, including members of the Pelle group.
 The fortress was liberated on 11 May 1945, when it was handed over to Terje Rollem on behalf of the Norwegian resistance movement.
 After the war, eight Norwegian traitors who had been tried for war crimes and sentenced to death were also executed at the fortress.
 Among those executed were Vidkun Quisling and Siegfried Fehmer.

 Royal residence

 During the Middle Ages

-After construction of the castle was finished around 1300, Haakon V gradually started to use the castle as a residential palace, favoring the keep over the Oslo Kongsgard Estate despite the fact that the castle likely was unsuited as a residence.
-The castle becoming a royal residence also played a significant role in the process where the capital for Norway was moved from Bergen to Oslo.
-Several significant figures from the Norwegian middle ages, including Haakon IV, Queen Euphemia, Ingeborg Eriksdottir and Queen Margaret, all resided at the castle, which functioned as the official Norwegian royal residence for several decades.
+After construction of the castle was finished around 1300, Haakon V gradually started to use the castle as a residential palace, favoring the keep over the Oslo Kongsgård estate despite the fact that the castle likely was unsuited as a residence.
+The castle becoming a royal residence also played a significant role in the process where the capital of Norway was moved from Bergen to Oslo.
+Several significant figures from the Norwegian middle ages, including Haakon V, Queen Euphemia, Ingeborg Eriksdottir and Queen Margaret, all resided at the castle, which functioned as the official Norwegian royal residence for several decades.
 The last Norwegian king prior to the establishment of the Kalmar Union, Olaf II, was born at the castle in 1370.

+Anne of Denmark and James VI of Scotland

+In September 1589, Anne of Denmark tried to sail to Scotland when she was betrothed to King James VI, but after difficulties with her ships and weather, she made her way to Akershus with the Scottish Earl Marischal.
+After they married, when they were at Elsinore (Kronborg), a servant of Axel Gyldenstierne, captain of Akershus, was rewarded for bringing letters to the Scottish king.